-The Audit Committee supervises the information issued for the market.
-It does this based on the conclusions of external auditors about the results of their review of the quarterly financial statements.
+The Audit Committee supervises the financial information issued for the market.
 The Audit Committee finally informs the Board of Directors of its conclusions on financial information, and the latter approves their publication.

-The internal control system for the Company's financial information was adapted in 2011 with the aim of complying with section 404 of the United States "Sarbanes-Oxley" Act.
+The internal control system for the Company's financial information was implemented with the aim of complying with section 404 of the United States "Sarbanes-Oxley" Act.